-Founded in 2014, Crowdestate is one of the leading real estate crowdfunding platforms in Europe with a 16.87% annual return rate, 48360 active users from 123 countries and 249 investment opportunities completed.
+Founded in 2014, Crowdestate is one of the oldest real estate crowdfunding platforms in Europe with a 16.87% annual return rate, 48360 active users from 123 countries and 249 investment opportunities completed.

 Here are some benefits for investors: